leandrocfe/filament-articles/form-builder/common-errors-to-avoid.md

     ]),
 ```

-This ensures proper functionality, displaying only the navigation buttons.
+This ensures proper functionality by displaying only the navigation buttons.

 ### Error 5: Forgetting Key Steps in Standalone Mode